Enrico204/Whatsapp-Desktop/readme.md

 * Dock icon bounces when a new message is received.
 * Focus on contact search input via CMD+F (WIN+F).
 * Phone info window (s/w versions, battery status, etc)
+* Auto-launch on login
+* Start minimized to tray icon
 * A couple of things can be configured:
   * Toggle avatar visibility
   * Toggle preview of the messages visibility